-My time in Spain is almost at its end, but I’ve got just enough time left to catch the San Fermin festival, which hosts the famous Running with the Bulls!
+My time in Spain is almost at its end, but I’ve got just enough to catch the San Fermin festival, which hosts the world famous Running of the Bulls!
 My roommate David and our friends, Ed and Katherine, are renting a car and driving out to Pamplona for the weekend.
 Vamosssss!

 What about my second half, Lindzee?
-Why isn’t she coming?, you might ask.
-It breaks my heart but she has tickets to a music festival, Benicassim, (South of Valencia) next weekend and can’t afford both trips on our meagre teachers salary.
-I COMPLETELY undertstand that.
-I can hardly afford to survive the next few days, yet I’m flying to Greece for the rest of the summer.
-Priorities.
+Why tf isn’t she coming, you might ask.
+It breaks my heart but she has tickets to a music festival, Benicassim, (South of Valencia) next weekend and can’t afford both trips on our meagre teacher’s salaries.
+I COMPLETELY understand that.
+I can hardly afford to survive the next few days before flying to Greece for the rest of the summer.
+So we gotta prioritize.

-We don’t have any hostels/hotels booked, and everything is definitely full by now due to San Fermin, but Lindzee and John just bought a tent for the music festival they said I can borrow.
+We don’t have any accom booked, and everything will definitely be full by now for San Fermin, but Lindzee and her partner John just bought a cool pop up tent for the music festival and they’re letting me borrow it.
 Between the car, the tent, and and some park benches we should be able to sort out a place for the 4 of us to sleep.
 We’ll see.
 At least we’ll be saving on accommodation costs!

 Side note: If you ever get the chance, do some reading on the Basque language.
-It’s absolutely fascinating.
-No one knows where it came from.
+It’s super fascinating.
+No one knows where it came from!
 It just showed up.
 It doesn’t have any similarities to any language of its surrounding countries, or ANY country, for that matter.
 Blows my mind.

-The square is fun, full of enthusiastic partiers, dancing and having a good time… but everything smells like piss and vomit.
+The square is fun and full of enthusiastic partiers, dancing and having a good time… but – I’m not going to sugar coat this – everything smells like piss and vomit.
 Legit.
-There’s garbage and glass all over the streets.
+There’s garbage and glass littered all over the streets.
 This poor city, which I’m sure is absolutely beautiful the other 355 days of the year, has been destroyed by visitors for this festival.
-Even more unfortunately, due to incidents in years past, the festival has become synonymous with sexual assault.
+And what’s worse, due to incidents of years past, the festival has become synonymous with sexual assault.
 I attribute it to the crowd it draws for the running – amped up thrill seekers full of testosterone and alcohol.
 Not a great combination.
-Katherine and I stick close to the boys and have no issues.
+Katherine and I stick close to the boys, I don’t feel like getting lost here.

 At 8:00am sharp a gun shot goes off, music plays, the bulls are released, and the runners scramble.
-A giant screen hangs from the centre of the empty arena with drone footage of what’s going on in the streets outside.
-We see one guy get dragged like 50 meters, and one guy’s calf is impaled with a horn.
+A giant screen hangs from the centre of the empty arena, playing drone footage of what’s going on in the streets outside.
+We see one guy get dragged like 50 meters, and one guy’s calf impaled with a horn.
 Gnarly.
 In a few short minutes the runners are entering the arena and jumping over the barriers to safety.
-Everyone is screaming and cheering, while with pink matador capes lead the bulls out of the ring.
-I assume it’s over, but no. Now, a bunch of men (and I really do mean men, I haven’t noticed ANY women; another reason for me to run tomorrow) have stayed in the arena and are waiting around, looking anxious.
+Everyone is screaming and cheering while men in pink matador capes lead the bulls out of the ring.
+I assume it’s over, but no. Now, a bunch of men (and I really do mean men, I haven’t noticed ANY women; another reason I should run tomorrow) have stayed in the arena and are waiting around, looking anxious.

-My father was here in the 80s (when he was touring around Europe in a hippie van with his buddies, yeah, he’s cooler than I am) and said it doesn’t sound like much has changed.
+My father was here in the 80s (when he was touring around Europe in a hippie van with his buddies.
+He’s cooler than I am) and said it doesn’t sound like much has changed.

-Worn out and tired, we find the boys and catch the bus home.
+Worn out and tired from all the excitement, we eventually find the boys outside the arena and catch the bus “home” to where we parked the car.
 Turns out David was actually standing on the sideline right in front of where that guy got gored through his calf, and suggests I don’t run tomorrow.

 It’s so hot out that we don’t even need the tent, and just bring our sleeping bags to the park to sleep under the shade of a tree.
 Except for David, who sleeps in an apartment building doorway like a true homeless person.

 We wake up, recover, find a gym where we can pay 6€ to use the shower, and do it all again.
 Honestly, one night of San Fermin is probably more than enough, but we’re here so we get involvedddd.
-I choose not to run in the morning, feeling slightly like I’m missing out on an experience, but also confident that I can make it to Greece without any major injuries.
+I end up choosing not to run in the morning, feeling slightly like I’m missing out on an experience, but also confident that I can make it to Greece with both of my legs in tact.

 It’s been REAL, Spain!

-Next up: Run away with me to Greece where I’ll be exploring the Ion island of Zakynthos before volunteering at a refugee camp in Athens.
-If you’re interested in donating to the cause, you can get more information about the initiative here.
+Next up: run away with me to Greece where I’ll be exploring the Ion island of Zakynthos before volunteering at a refugee camp in Athens.